Los Angeles Lakers: 1979–1991: "Showtime"

-Magic Johnson along with Kareem Abdul-Jabbar led the "Showtime" Lakers to five NBA titles in the 1980s.
+Magic Johnson (left) along with Kareem Abdul-Jabbar led the "Showtime" Lakers to five NBA titles in the 1980s.

 In the 1979 NBA draft, Los Angeles selected 6 ft 9 in point guard Magic Johnson from Michigan State with the first overall pick.
 It took Johnson's teammates time to acclimate themselves to his passing ability, as his "no-look" passes often caught them unaware.
 Once they adjusted, his passing became a key part of Los Angeles' offense.
 The Lakers won 60 games in Johnson's rookie year, and defeated the Philadelphia 76ers in six games in the 1980 NBA Finals.
 Johnson won the Finals MVP award, after starting at center for the injured Abdul-Jabbar in game six, and tallying 42 points, 15 rebounds, and seven assists.
 The team fell off in the 1980–81 season, though, as the Lakers lost Johnson for most of the season to a knee injury.
 The team turned in a 54–28 record and finished second behind the Phoenix Suns in the Pacific Division.
 The Rockets, led by Moses Malone, defeated Los Angeles in the first round of the playoffs.

 Early in the 1981–82 season, Johnson complained to the media about head coach Paul Westhead and demanded a trade.
-Westhead was fired shortly after Johnson's criticisms, and although Lakers' owner Jerry Buss stated that Johnson's comments did not factor into the decision, Johnson was vilified by the national media and booed both on the road and at home.
-Buss promoted assistant coach Pat Riley to "co-head coach" with Jerry West (although West considered himself Riley's assistant) on November 19 and the team won 17 of its next 20 games.
-Nicknamed "Showtime" due to the team's new Johnson-led fast break-offense, the Lakers won the Pacific Division title and swept both the Suns and Spurs in the 1982 playoffs.
+Westhead was fired shortly thereafter, and although Lakers' owner Jerry Buss said that Johnson's comments did not affect the decision, Johnson was vilified by the national media and booed on the road and at home.
+On November 19, Buss promoted assistant coach Pat Riley to "co-head coach" with Jerry West (although West considered himself Riley's assistant).
+The team won 17 of its next 20 games and garnered the nickname "Showtime" for its new Johnson-led fast break-offense.
+The Lakers won the Pacific Division title and swept both the Suns and Spurs in the 1982 playoffs.
 Los Angeles stretched its postseason winning streak to nine games by taking the first contest of the NBA Finals from the 76ers.
 The team won the Finals 4–2 to finish a 12–2 playoff run.
-On draft night in 1982, the Lakers had the first overall pick (the result of a trade with Cleveland midway through the 1979–80 season, when the Lakers had sent Don Ford and a 1980 first-round pick to the Cavaliers for Butch Lee and their 1982 selection) and selected James Worthy from North Carolina.
-The Lakers won the Pacific Division at 58–24, but Worthy suffered a leg injury in the last week of the season and missed the rest of the season.
-Nevertheless, they advanced to play Philadelphia in the 1983 NBA Finals after defeating Portland and San Antonio.
-The Sixers, however, won the series and the championship in four games.
-After the season West replaced Sharman as the team's GM.